 2 – Connect with Yourself – stay active, set challenges and goals for your activity;

-3 – Find a Hobby – pour energy into something you enjoy and be creative;
+3 – Connect with Your Creative Side – pour energy into something you enjoy and be creative;

 4 – Connect with Others – reach out to fellow Navy parents and find / lean on your Battle Buddy;